19th-century domes: Religious and royal buildings

 In Galicia, the Basilian monastic pilgrimage church at Hoshiv was built from 1834 to 1842 as a large domed rotunda with four rectangular annexes in a cruciform plan, combining the central plan popular with classicist trends in Central Europe with the cross-domed plans held to be characteristic of eastern orthodox architecture.
 Ruthenian Greek Catholic churches were built as tripartite churches with a dome over each of the three parts, such as the Church of the Nativity of the Blessed Virgin Mary in Przemyśl (1863–1864), or as cross-domed plans, such as St. Michael's Church at Kolomyia (1855).
 Beginning around 1883, Vasyl Nahirnyi began to combine these traditional forms with the Neo-Byzantine style of Theophil Hansen, "borrowing the motifs of umbrella dome, portico, multi-mullioned windows, and arcaded friezes".
 He built more than 200 churches in Galicia, establishing a uniformity of Greek Catholic churches there to the extent of influencing the work of other architects.
 Examples include his Greek Catholic parish churches of Kuryłówka (1895) and Nowy Lubliniec (1898).
 Seeking a more original design, the church building committee of Zniessinie commissioned Władysław Halicki to build its 1897 cross-domed parish church.

 Saint Isaac's Cathedral, in Saint Petersburg, was built by 1842 with one of the largest domes in Europe.
 A cast iron dome nearly 26 meters wide, it had a technically advanced triple-shell design with iron trusses reminiscent of St. Paul's Cathedral in London.
 The design for the cathedral was begun after the defeat of Napoleon in 1815 and given to a French architect, but construction was delayed.
 Although the dome was originally designed to be masonry, cast iron was used instead.

 Also reminiscent of St. Paul's dome and that of the Panthéon in Paris, both of which the original designer had visited, the dome of St. Nicholas' Church in Potsdam was added to the building from 1843 to 1849.
 A dome was included as a possibility in the original late Neoclassical design of 1830, but as a wooden construction.
 Iron was used instead by the later architects.

 Other examples of framed iron domes include those of a synagogue in Berlin, by Schwedler in 1863, and the Bode Museum by Muller-Breslau in 1907.

-The wrought-iron dome of Royal Albert Hall in London was built from 1867 to 1871 over an elliptical plan by architect Henry Young Darracott Scott and structural design by Rowland Mason Ordish.
+The wrought-iron dome of the Royal Albert Hall in London was built from 1867 to 1871 over an elliptical plan by the architect Henry Young Darracott Scott and structural design by Rowland Mason Ordish.
 It uses a set of curved trusses, like those of the earlier New Street Station in Birmingham, interrupted in the middle by a drum.
 The elliptical dome's span is 66.9 meters by 56.5 meters.

-The wrought-iron dome of St. Augustin's church in Paris dates from 1870 and spans 25.2 meters.
+The wrought-iron dome of the church of Saint-Augustin in Paris dates from 1870 and spans 25.2 meters.
 A wrought-iron dome was also built over Jerusalem's Holy Sepulchre in 1870, spanning 23 meters.